igneus/lilygabc/README.md

 # lilygabc

-LilyPond library which reads chant scores encoded in the [gabc][gabc] format and translates them to LilyPond data structures, allowing easy inclusion of gabc scores in LilyPond documents.
+LilyPond library which translates chant scores encoded in the [gabc][gabc] format to LilyPond data structures, allowing easy inclusion of gabc scores in LilyPond documents.
 This kind of easy: